jpspadaro/jpspadaro.github.io/_posts/2019-04-20-ScrapingWithAButterKnife.md

 ---
 layout: post
-title: Scraping with a butterkinfe
+title: Scraping with a butterknife
 ---
 Started working on a little web scraping library today.
 It's pretty minimal at this point, but I'm hoping to broaden it out a bit: